L.A. City of Angels. Tinseltown.

 Iconic Los Angeles

-An L.A.
-Conservancy walking tour introduces visitors to some of the city’s most iconic landmarks.
-Griffith Observatory offers free public telescopes with views of the Hollywood Sign, the Los Angeles Basin, and the night sky.
-At TCL Chinese Theatre, see the famous celebrity handprints and footprints, and stroll the Walk of Fame’s 2,700 stars.
-Drive the historic Sunset Strip and explore legendary clubs like Whiskey a Go Go, the Viper Room, and the Roxy.
+Experience the city itself through an L.A.
+Conservancy walking tour with excursions that will take you to some of the city’s most well-known landmarks.
+While you’re out and about, visit Griffith Observatory, which features free public telescopes for viewing the Hollywood Sign, the Los Angeles basin, and the night sky.
+On Hollywood Boulevard, the TCL Chinese Theatre displays the handprints and footprints of celebrities, and nearby the Walk of Fame honors some 2,700 stars.
+Cruise down Sunset Strip and consider stopping at its historic clubs, such as Whiskey a Go Go, the Viper Room, and the Roxey.

 Natural Beauty